-It feels weird to have to talk about sustainability in 2020, considering how air pollution, global warming and dead soils are a threat to us all.
+It feels weird to have to talk about sustainability in 2021, considering how air pollution, global warming and dead soils are a threat to us all.
 And looking around us in the Netherlands things generally seem to be moving in the right direction.
-It was our stay in New York City that showed once more that it's important to keep informing, keep sharing and keep doing what we can to help reducing our footprint on this planet.
-New York mostly showed that even willing people can't act in a more sustainable way if they don't know what the steps are that they can take.
+It was our stay in New York City that showed once more that it's important to keep informing, keep sharing and keep doing what we can to help reducing humanity's gigantic footprint on this planet.
+Our stay in New York mostly showed that even willing people can't act in a more sustainable way if they don't know what the steps are that they can take.

 So, a sense of Place wants to be an agent of change.
 We want our store to be on a constant quest on how we can reduce our footprint, support positive projects like afforestation and regenerative agriculture, take the lead in sustainable packaging and of course support winemakers that are in their turn working their soils for the good.
 Most importantly; we want to share a happy vision on what a more sustainable society can entail: green energy, organic farming, more room for nature, less food deserts, more food forests.
 Some of the direct steps we have taken:

-All the store's energy usage will be powered by 100% Dutch green energy
+- All the store's energy usage is powered by 100% Dutch green energy via Vandebron

 Many different people are attracted to natural wine for many different reasons.
 Before we get to what those reasons can be, let's talk about the term natural wine in itself.
 There is no real definition of what natural wine is, therefore everybody has their own.
 We wrote one years ago at a pop-up which is probably still correct: